Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Methods

 \subsection{Elevation Space Moments (ESM)}

-In robotics, a typical method to map generalized force vectors between joint space and task space uses the Jacobian and its pseudo-inverse \cite{siciliano_springer_2008}.
-Inspired by this approach, we define a \textit{reduced elevation space Jacobian} $(J_\alpha\in \mathbb{R}^{3 \times 12})$, to transform anatomical joint moments ($\tau$) to their projected moments in the elevation angle space ($M$) as shown in \eqref{eq:transformedMoments}
+In robotics, a typical method to map generalized force and velocity vectors between joint space and task space uses the Jacobian and its pseudo-inverse \cite{siciliano_springer_2008}.
+Inspired by this approach, we define a \textit{elevation space Jacobian} $(J\in \mathbb{R}^{12 \times 12})$, to transform anatomical joint velocities ($\dot{q}$) to segment elevation velocities ($[\dot{\alpha} ,\dot{\beta}, \dot{\gamma}]^T$)